gioconte/cs524/Goal_Hyp_Test.md

 ##Goals
 1. Identify connections and their weight.
 2. Easily compare weight of the edges.
-2. Identify structural patterns in the intrinsic geometry.
+3. Identify structural patterns in the intrinsic geometry.
-3. Identify the effects of virtual injuries.
+4. Identify the effects of virtual injuries.
-4. Identify the absolute importance of given brain regions.
+5. Identify the absolute importance of given brain regions.
-5. Compare different data reduction techniques on the same dataset.
+6. Compare different data reduction techniques on the same dataset.
-6. Inspecting each dimension of a multi-dimensional dataset, such as the one about connectome
+7. Inspecting each dimension of a multi-dimensional dataset, such as the one about connectome
-7. Easy exploration: visualization flexibility in terms of level of abstraction, perspective and data that can be visualized.
+8. Easy exploration: visualization flexibility in terms of level of abstraction, perspective and data that can be visualized.
-8.
+9. Visualize the shortest path tree given a root node
+10.

 ##Hypothesis
 1. Using different levels of transparency to highlight different weights is the right dimension and it is better than other techniques (width, colors).
-1. The technique "Edges on demand" associated with different filters (according to the weight and the most weighted n edges) is better than visualize all the connections.
+2. The technique "Edges on demand" associated with different filters (according to the weight and the most weighted n edges) is better than visualize all the connections.
-2. 3D rendering and virtual reality are the techniques that can better represent the intrinsic geometry of the brain.
+3. 3D rendering and virtual reality are the techniques that can better represent the intrinsic geometry of the brain.
-1.
+4. Filtering by number of hops and maximum distance the shortest path tree is effective.
+5.
+6.
+7.
+8.
+9.
+10.

 ##Tests